Mission Events & Courses

 - Café 1040 is a three-month intense immersion and training program that places participants in teams overseas.

 Many missionaries profit from Sharpening Your Interpersonal Skills Workshops.
 These workshops are designed to equip participants with skills in building community, managing relationships and navigating the conflict and stress inherent in cross-cultural ministry.

 Many get training in support raising from the ministries which they are joining, and/or read a book, but specialized training from an organization focused on the process can be very helpful as well.
 Here are two good places to look:

 - Personal Support Raising Boot Camp is an intense two-day training seminar helps Christian workers get to their ministry assignment quickly and fully funded.
 Participants prepare extensively and the seminar leader helps them to apply the tools and principles they learned during their preparation.

 - Kingdom Come Training provides 18 hours of online, skill-focused training that equips participants to share their story effectively with potential partners.
 It is followed up by coaching and accountability designed to help them get to 100% within six months.

 Global Opportunities offers seminars, conferences, and courses in using your professional skills overseas.

 YWAM's Business as Mission Resource Team offers a three-week and five-week Introduction to Business as Mission (iBAM) course as well as three-day conferences.

 Crisis Response Training

 Going into a dangerous situation?
-Someone in your group may want to get specialized training from Crisis Consulting International.
+Someone in your group may want to get specialized training from Crisis Consulting International or Fort Sherman Academy.
 Learn how to survive a hostage crisis, manage public relations in times of crisis, and more.